CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 npx @cosmjs/cli@^0.26 --init https://raw.githubusercontent.com/InterWasm/cw-plus-helpers/main/base.ts --init https://raw.githubusercontent.com/InterWasm/cw-plus-helpers/main/cw20-base.ts
 ```

-Now you will see an interactive shell popped up.
+Now you will see that an interactive shell popped up.

-Code below setups a client that speaks to cliffnet, generates and address and then requests tokens from faucet.
+Code below sets up a client that speaks to cliffnet, generates an address and then requests tokens from the faucet.
 "password" is the password of the key file.
-This key is different from wasmd key generated above
+This key is different from the wasmd key generated above

 ```typescript
 const [addr, client] = await useOptions(cliffnetOptions).setup("password");